-- an inability to build or to maintain interpersonal relationships; - excessive fears or anxieties; - a tendency to compulsive reaction; - an inability to learn that cannot be traced to intellectual, sensory, or other health factors, or any combination thereof
+- an inability to build or to maintain interpersonal relationships; - excessive fears or anxieties; - a tendency to compulsive reaction; - an inability to learn that cannot be traced to intellectual, sensory, or other health factors, or any combination thereof.

-YCDSB does not formally identify this exceptionality through the IPRC process.
-However, services are provided as per criteria in Section B: Standard 9 Special Education Placements Provided by the Board.
+Within this category, only students diagnosed with ADHD may be identified as exceptional.
+For all other behaviour disorders, supports/services may be offered without an IPRC identification, as per criteria in Section B: Standard 9 Special Education Placements Provided by the Board.